quarkus-qe/quarkus-test-framework/README.md

 We can use properties that require external resources using the `resource::` tag.
 For example: `.withProperty("to.property", "resource::/file.yaml");`.
 This works either using containers in bare metal or OpenShift/Kubernetes.

+The same works for secret resources: using the `secret::` tag.
+For example: `.withProperty("to.property", "secret::/file.yaml");`.
+For baremetal, there is no difference, but when deploying on OCP and Kubernetes, one secret will be pushed instead.
+This only works for file system resources (no classpath).

 - File logging

 When running a test, the output will be copied into Console and a file placed in `target/logs/tests.out`.